Tendring District: Composition

-The Tendring First councillor and ten of the independent councillors form the "Tendring Independents" group.
-The other five independents sit as the "Independent Group".
+The Tendring First councillor and ten of the independent councillors form the Tendring Independents group; the other five independents sit as the Independent Group.
 The council's administration is a coalition of the Tendring Independents, the Independent Group, Labour and the Liberal Democrats.
-The next full council election is due in 2027.

 Premises

 The council has its main offices and meeting place at Clacton Town Hall on Station Road.
 The building had been built for the former Clacton Urban District Council in 1931.